How to Use the ABS Function in Excel – 12 Examples

 Data set to Use Excel ABS Function

-1. Find Absolute Variance Using ABS Function
+Example 1 – Find the Absolute Variance Using the ABS Function

 Step 1: